ChristopherCooke/ChristopherCooke.github.io/index.md

 # Introduction: LCR
 The artifact we are working on for the ePortfolio is the dice game application, Left-Center-Right, developed in IT-312 last semester here at SNHU.
 This artifact was developed independently at my own choice in one of my final programming courses.
 I chose this item because I saw all the room for improvement while developing it and everything is still fresh in my mind.
+## Self-Assessment
+Throughout my Computer Science Capstone class, I had worked to improve a previous final project from another class.
+In doing so, I have displayed my ability to not only improve the design of an application, but to increase the complexity while communicating with stakeholders.
+Though some hurdles were encountered, I was able to meet all the requirements set forth by myself and approved by my instructor.
+I can increase modularity while producing clean and efficient code.

+The following artifacts all work together to improve the application.
+Our main loop has been simplified through the use of a state machine.
+Our player management has removed the need for the game manager to know about every player, utilizing a linked list of players to dynamically participate in the game.
+Lastly, the ability to save high scores allows the game to feel more complete.
+The great thing about all these changes is how minimal the impact was on the user experience.
+The game was able to maintain its exact same flow, while improving the maintainability of the project.

 ## Software Engineering / Design
 My selected artifact to display my software engineering skills will be the dice game, Left Center Right, developed in IT-312 here at SNHU.